LORA L. THOMAS

 As a Douglas County Commissioner, Lora Thomas will bring leadership, valuable life lessons and conservative values to the Office, and her door will always be open to listen and learn from all Douglas County residents.

-In addition to her fundamental responsibilities as a County Commissioner, Ms. Thomas also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Cherry Creek Basin Water Quality Control Authority; Douglas County Youth Initiative Advisory Committee; Metro Denver Economic Development Corporation; Northwest Douglas County Economic Development Corporation; and the Urban Drainage and Flood Control District.
+In addition to her fundamental responsibilities as a County Commissioner, Ms. Thomas also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Cherry Creek Basin Water Quality Control Authority; Chatfield Basin Watershed Authority; Douglas County Youth Initiative Advisory Committee; Metro Denver Economic Development Corporation; and the Urban Drainage and Flood Control District.

-Additionally, Commissioner Thomas shares in the Board’s responsibility for the County’s seat on the Douglas County Fair Board, the Partnership of Douglas County Governments, Denver South Economic Development Partnership, and the Metro Area County Commissioners.
+Additionally, Commissioner Thomas shares in the Board’s responsibility for the County’s seat on the Douglas County Fair Board, the Partnership of Douglas County Governments, Denver South Economic Development Partnership, Northwest Douglas County Oil & Gas Economic Impact Committee, and the Metro Area County Commissioners.

 Thomas also serves as the Colorado Counties, Inc. Steering Committee appointee for the General Government Committee, Taxation and Finance Committee and Tourism and Economic Development Committee.